Exhibition

 Maison Bonfils, Baalbek, Coupole Douris, vers 1885-1895.
 Tirage sur papier albuminé d'après négatif sur verre, 23 x 27 cm.
 Collection Fouad Debbas / Musée Sursock © Collection Fouad Debbas / Musée Sursock

-The perspective of photography in all visual performances during the 19th century, especially in theatre, is based on common codes and references that are understood by all.
-What is sought above all else is the illusion of life, best embodied by the scene and its effects.
+The use of photography in all visual entertainment in the 19th century, and theater in particular, was based on common codes and references understood by all.
+What was sought above all was the illusion of life, best embodied by the stage and its effects.
 Photography is a theatrical space.

-“La Fabrique des illusions” confronts the “Orientalist” photographs in the Fouad Debbas Collection with works by ten international contemporary artists: Mac Adams, Nadim Asfar, Vartan Avakian, Elina Brotherus, Daniele Genadry, Randa Mirza, Louis Quail, Angélique Stehli, Wiktoria Wojciechowska and Ali Zanjani.
-Overall, the exhibition presents some 300 pieces.
+“La Fabrique des illusions” confronts “orientalist” photographs from the Fouad Debbas collection with works by ten international contemporary artists: Mac Adams, Nadim Asfar, Vartan Avakian, Elina Brotherus, Daniele Genadry, Randa Mirza, Louis Quail, Angélique Stehli, Wiktoria Wojciechowska, and Ali Zanjani.

-Yasmine Chemali, Head of modern and contemporary art collections at the Sursock Museum in Beirut, in charge of the Fouad Debbas Collection.
+Yasmine Chemali, head of the modern and contemporary art collections at Beirut’s Sursock Museum, in charge of the Fouad Debbas collection.

 • Interview with Yasmine Chemali and François Cheval, exhibition curators